PoojaKarande/insight-coding-challenge/README.md

 # Assumptions
 1. Logs will be in chronological order (out of order data will be ignored).
 2. All the rows in the log will have same pattern as the header.
-Any row will less or more values than mentioned in the header will be ignored.
+Any row with less or more values than mentioned in the header will be ignored.
 3. Two IP address are same if they are a perfect match

 # Execution